10 Symptoms Indicating that your Back Pain is Serious

-Home remedies or OTC (over the counter) medication are usually effective in curing normal pain.
+Home remedies or OTC (over-the-counter) medication usually cure normal pain.
 However, if the pain persists or gets worse after 48 hours, it should not be taken lightly.

 It could signify a range of underlying health problems or an internal injury.

-If the back pain is accompanied by fever, you could be suffering from a spinal infection.
+If the back pain is accompanied by a fever, you could be suffering from a spinal infection.